Is the TSA a Panacea to Corruption?

-The Treasury Single Account (TSA) was adopted by Ngozi Okonjo-Iweala, a diehard neoliberal, while she was Minister of Finance under the presidency of Goodluck Jonathan.
-The TSA a monetary tool introduced to reduce the cost of borrowing in a debt-stricken neoliberal world and ensure idle or unused monies by government agencies do not sit in accounts.
-The introduction of the TSA into the Nigerian system of economic management has nothing to do with the intelligence or sensibilities of either Goodluck Jonathan or President Muhammadu Buhari; it is a “compulsory” International Monetary Fund (IMF) instruction.
-Is the TSA an effective anti-corruption tool though or not?
+Ngozi Okonjo-Iweala, a diehard neoliberal, adopted the Treasury Single Account (TSA).
+This was when she was Minister of Finance under the presidency of Goodluck Jonathan.
+The TSA is a monetary tool introduced to reduce the cost of borrowing in a debt-stricken neoliberal world.
+And ensure idle or unused monies by government agencies do not sit in accounts.

 On the contrary, the TSA has some weaknesses.
-TSA is not the effective anti-corruption tool it is made out to be in the Nigerian media.
-As mentioned before, the TSA is useful for reducing the cost of government borrowing and reducing incidences idle money in the banking system.
-How government expenditure is spent, the real arena of corruption will depend on the robustness of other organisations and institutions that have nothing whatsoever to do with TSA.
-Looking at the recent ministerial appointments and past excesses of the GON it will not matter if money from the TSA will be stolen or not.
-The usual impunity is not going to fade by the look of things.
+TSA is not the effective anti-corruption tool as public relations in the Nigerian media tells us it is.
+As mentioned before, the TSA is useful for reducing the cost of government borrowing.
+It does so by reducing incidences of idle money in the banking system.
+How the government spends its expenditure, the real arena of corruption, will depend on the robustness of other organisations and institutions that have nothing to do with TSA.
+Let us look at the recent ministerial appointments and past excesses of the GON.
+It will not matter if officials steal money despite the TSA.
+The usual impunity will not fade by the look of things.

-The TSA has the potential for increasing the incidence of capital flight, by far the biggest mechanism of corruption in Nigeria, because idle government money cannot remain within the banking system.
-In the UK local authorities, the police and other public agencies were found to have respectively “saved” millions of pounds in idle cash in Iceland i.e. when that economy collapsed and losses to savers were revealed.
-The reason was simply the UK’s TSA mechanism would not allow those public agencies to hold cash idle cash in banks in the UK.
-Other OECD nations have been implicated in such practices.
+The TSA has the potential to increase the incidences of capital flight.
+Capital is by far the biggest mechanism of corruption in Nigeria.
+This is because idle government money cannot remain within the banking system.
+In the UK, local authorities they found the police and other public agencies to have “saved” millions of pounds in idle cash in Iceland.
+It only came to light when Iceland’s economy collapsed and revelations of losses to savers became headline news.
+The reason was the UK’s TSA mechanism would not allow those public agencies to hold cash idle cash in banks in the UK.
+They have implicated other OECD nations in such practices.
 The GON recently fined banks in Nigeria for holding idle cash on behalf of state agencies and not reporting it.
-Where will such money be banked next time?
+Where will they bank such money next time?

-There is also the potential for the TSA to create narrow monolithic corruption by few at the centre of the GON because it will increase the tendency for micromanagement at the very highest echelons of power.
-Some of the implications of micromanagement are that if money is to be used corruptly, a few men and women will have access to enormous funds with a lot of discretion in conjunction and it also prevents effective good governance in areas away from the centre.
+Nonetheless, there is also the potential for the TSA to create narrow, monolithic corruption by a few at the centre of the GON.
+This is because it will increase the tendency for micromanagement at the very highest echelons of power.
+Think about.
+Some implications of micromanagement are that if money is to be used corruptly, a few men and women will have access to enormous funds.
+And with a lot of discretion in conjunction.
+Furthermore, it also undermines effective good governance in areas away from the centre.
 Such will create a net upward flow of cash rather than the usual downward flow necessary for good governance.

 TSA?
-Pie in the sky when you die, I’m surely not waiting.
+Pie in the sky when you die, I’m not waiting.